 There is no such thing as a typical day for a budget analyst, and their work is critical to the success of their organization.
 If a career as a budget analyst might interest you, then you should consider earning a BS in Accounting.
 By earning an accounting degree from an accredited online college, you can gain insight into accounting’s strategic role in broader business, organizational, and ethical issues.
 You will also have the flexibility to customize your studies to match your unique career goals without having to disrupt the most important aspects of your life.

 A budget analyst is at the center of managing an organization’s finances.
 From budget planning and adjustments, to creating policies and conducting training, budget analyst is an important role.
-A BS in Accounting can be a great path to an important career as a budget analyst.
+A bachelor's in accounting can be a great path to an important career as a budget analyst.

 Walden University is an accredited institution offering an online BS in Accounting degree program.
+Walden University’s BS in Accounting program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) and has earned the organization’s Specialized Accounting Accreditation.
 With Walden University, you can customize your studies to reach your career goals without disrupting the most important aspects of your life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.